LCTyrell/Object-looked-at_Estimation/README.md

 ## DepthAI version

 Work In Progress...
+Still a lot of work before we have something fully functional.
+Any contribution is welcome!
-The model still only works with one person on the video and fo short distance.
+The model currently only works with one person on video and at close range.

 **Model sources:**
 * Gaze estimation: [https://github.com/luxonis/depthai-experiments/tree/master/gaze-estimation](https://github.com/luxonis/depthai-experiments/tree/master/gaze-estimation)